 Put this draft stopper on the bottom of an exterior door to stop drafts, and you might be surprised at what else it stops.
 Bugs can't get past it, water will go another direction, and even sound can't get through.
 It's great for keeping the ruckus from your noisy roommates on the other side of the door, too.
 The unit is easy to install, comes in several colors to match your decor, and is easy to remove.
 Just cut it to fit, pull off the backing, and stick it on.

 2. An outdoor smart plug you can control with your voice

 Got an outdoor lighting system, water fountain, or even Christmas decorations?
 Why is it always right after you get your slippers on that you realize you need to turn that stuff off?
 This smart plug makes it easy by letting you control it with your voice.
-It connects through WiFi to your Amazon Echo or Google Home — and that means you can include it within routines and schedules or just shout at your AI to turn it off.
-You can also just use the settings within the plug to program it so it comes on at sunset (and turns off a few hours later).
+It connects through Wi-Fi to your Amazon Echo or Google Home — and that means you can include it within routines and schedules or just shout at your AI to turn it off.
+You can also just use the settings within the plug to program it to come on at sunset (and turn off a few hours later).

 3. These memory foam wrist rests that make computer work comfier

 Resting your wrist for hours a day on a hard surface while you're working can eventually result in a surprising amount of pain.
 Thankfully, this set of soft wrist rests is the prescription for that issue.
 They give your wrist a soft resting place while keyboarding or mousing, and they have a sticky backing so they stay put.
 These are also made of memory foam that adapts to your body shape.
 The package includes one for your keyboard and one for your mouse.